junaid9248/CISA_vulnerichment_pipeline/README.md

 # **CISA CVE Vulnrichment CI/CD Pipeline**
 ## _Overview_
-This repository contains an end-to-end, fully automated CI/CD pipeline and Python tooling to collect, enrich, and publish a comprehensive CVE dataset to Kaggle for public use that leverages [https://github.com/cisagov/vulnrichment](_CISA's official vulnrichment repository_).
+This repository contains an end-to-end, fully automated CI/CD pipeline and Python tooling to collect, enrich, and publish a comprehensive CVE dataset to Kaggle for public use that leverages _CISA's official vulnrichment repository_.

 The result: an up-to-date, business-ready dataset suitable for analytics, reporting, threat modeling, and risk management—published daily to Kaggle.
 Find the dataset here: _https://www.kaggle.com/datasets/junaidmohammad9248/cisa-cve-vulnrichment_